mensbeam/Catcher/README.md

 _CONTENT\_TYPE_: The mime type of the content that is output by the handler

-_BUBBLES_: When returned within the output bitmask, it causes the stack loop to continue onto the next handler after handling; this is a default behavior.
+_BUBBLES_: When returned within the output bitmask, it causes the stack loop to continue onto the next handler after handling; this is the default behavior.
 _EXIT_: When returned within the output bitmask, it causes Catcher to exit after running all handlers.
 _LOG_: When returned within the output bitmask, it causes Catcher to log the output to a supplied logger.
 _NOW_: When returned within the output bitmask, it causes Catcher to have the handler immediately be invoked.